jonnycarroll/jonnycarroll.github.io/README.md

 This site was built entirely by my hands, from scratch, using a combination of Jekyll, Tailwind and Alpine.js.
 However, I would like to give a big shout out to [Brittany Chiang](https://brittanychiang.com/) for much inspiration.

 I am happy to pay it forward.
-If you would like to fork this site **please go ahead, but with attribution to [jonnycarroll.dev](https://jonnycarroll.dev)**.
+If you would like to fork this site **please go ahead, but you must have attribution to [jonnycarroll.dev](https://jonnycarroll.dev) visible on your site**.

 Getting Jekyll and Tailwind to play together took a little bit of searching and tinkering but overall, the combination is super easy to work with.
 Add in Alpine.js and overall you have a very quick and easy way to build ann interactive static website.